TheBeachLab/myComputing/doc/audio.md

 Installing jack is a bit tricky: install the following packages `jack2 libffado cadence jack_capture python-dbus realtime-privileges pulseaudio-jack`, add yourself to the groups `audio` and `realtime` then reboot.
 You should be able to start jack via `cadence`.
 Then make sure you autostart at boot.

-> NOTE: In arch/i3 to make start at login modify `/etc/X11/xinit/xinitrc.d/61-cadence-session-inject.sh` and add `$STARTUP` ant the end
+> NOTE: In arch/i3 to make start at login modify `/etc/X11/xinit/xinitrc.d/61-cadence-session-inject.sh` and add `$STARTUP` at the end
 >
 > ```bash
 > STARTUP="$INSTALL_PREFIX/bin/cadence-session-start --system-start-by-x11-startup $STARTUP"